ashriazzr/submission-data-analyst-dicoding/README.md

 1. **Data Wrangling**: Data wrangling scripts are available in the `notebook.ipynb` file to prepare and clean the data.

 2. **Exploratory Data Analysis (EDA)**: Explore and analyze the data using the provided Python scripts.
-EDA insights can guide your understanding of e-commerce public data patterns.
+EDA insights can guide your understanding of Bike Sharing Dataset patterns.

 3. **Visualization**: Run the Streamlit dashboard for interactive data exploration: